Shipwrecked! A Past in the Present Experience

 - In wet weather, Part C will not proceed as games cannot be played inside the Museum.
 If this is the case the class will spend additional time on Part B.

-- Before you book it is important that you create a proposed rotation for your visit so that you are clear on what time your class is participating in the activity (Part A: Facilitated) and what time the class is visiting the galleries/spaces outside the Museum (Part B: Self-Guided Museum Exploration and the optional Part C: Self-Guided Olden Day Games).
+- Before you book, it is important that you create a proposed rotation for your visit so that you are clear on what time your class is participating in the activity (Part A: Facilitated) and what time the class is visiting the galleries (Part B: Self Guided).
 This is even more important when you are booking for more than one class.

 - We can accommodate up to 5 facilitated (Part A) sessions per day, with available time-slots of 10am, 11am, 12pm, 1pm and 2pm during term time.
 Each session needs to be booked separately.

 - A maximum of 32 students (a class) is allowed per facilitated (Part A) session.